DexterNano/LOGITacker/README.md

 R500 / SPOTLIGHT the two buttons used to put the clicker into Bluetooth mode have to pressed and hold.

 If nothing has gone wrong, LOGITacker has captured the device address and encryption key.
-Afterwards, LOGITacker changes back from "pair sniff" mode to "passive-enum" mode (default behavior).
+Afterwards, LOGITacker changes back from "pair sniff" mode to "passive_enum" mode (default behavior).

 Here's some example output of a successful key capture: